The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

-V4046 Sagittarii is a young binary system composed of two K-type TTauri stars \citep[K5Ve/K7Ve, 0.9/0.85 $M_\odot$][]{Nefs2012,Rosenfeld2012} at a distance of $72.41^{0.34}_{0.34}$ pc \citep[GAIA DR2,][]{GAIA2018} with a 91.3\% chance of residing in the $24\pm3$ Myr $\beta$ Pictoris association \citep{Gagne2018,Bell2015}.
+V4046 Sagittarii is a young binary system composed of two K-type T~Tauri stars \citep[K5Ve/K7Ve, 0.9/0.85 $M_\odot$;][]{Nefs2012,Rosenfeld2012} at a distance of 71.5$\pm$ 0.1pc \citep[GAIA DR3;][]{Gaia2022} with Gaia DR3 position and motion (see Table\ref{tab:sample}) consistent with membership in the $24\pm3$ Myr \citep{Bell2015} $\beta$ Pictoris association \citep[membership probability of 98.4\% per Banyan $\Sigma$;][]{Gagne2018}.
 The disk was imaged in 15 molecular gas tracers by \citet{Kastner2018}, who found that the morphology varied by spectral line.
-Some tracers exhibited sharp (e.g HC$_3$N and C$_2$H) or diffuse (eg. DCN, H$^{13}$CO$^+$) ring like features, while others showed smooth disks (e.g. CO, HCN), with detectable emission extending as far as $4\farcs0$ ($^{12}$CO).
-Scattered light images reveal a cavity interior to $0\farcs19$ and a bright northern edge \citep{Rapson2015}.
-In the 1.3 mm continuum, a narrow ring like feature has been identified at $0\farcs18$ and a thicker outer ring from $0\farcs34$ to $0\farcs84$ \citep{Martinez–Brunner2022}.
+Some tracers exhibited sharp (e.g HC$_3$N and C$_2$H) or diffuse (eg. DCN, H$^{13}$CO$^+$) ring-like features, while others showed smooth disks (e.g. CO, HCN), with detectable emission extending as far as $4\farcs0$ ($^{12}$CO).
+Scattered light images reveal a cavity interior to $0\farcs19$ and a brighter northern edge \citep{Rapson2015}.
+In the 1.3 millimeter continuum, a narrow ring-like feature has been identified at $0\farcs18$ and a thicker outer ring from $0\farcs34$ to $0\farcs84$ \citep{Martinez–Brunner2022}.